PavlidisLab/sc-annotation-pipeline/README.md

 - Processes query datasets using SCVI models.
 - Pulls reference datasets from CellxGene census data given an oranism and colletion name.
 - Performs cell type classification of query datasets using a random forest model.
+- Summarizes QC metrics per-sample in a custome MutliQC report.
 - Saves runtime parameters and outputs in a specified directory.

 ---